Adjudicative proceedings—Brief adjudicative proceedings—Certificate of registration (tax registration endorsement) revocation.

 (b) Reviewing officer.

-The appeals division shall appoint a reviewing officer who shall make such determination as may appear to be just and lawful.
+The administrative review and hearings division shall appoint a reviewing officer who shall make such determination as may appear to be just and lawful.
 The reviewing officer shall provide the taxpayer and the department an opportunity to explain their positions on the matter and shall make any inquiries necessary to ascertain whether the proceeding should be converted to a formal adjudicative proceeding.
-The review by the appeals division shall be governed by the brief adjudicative procedures of chapter 34.05
+The review by the administrative review and hearings division shall be governed by the brief adjudicative procedures of chapter 34.05

 in the event a brief adjudicative hearing is converted to a formal adjudicative proceeding, and not by the processes and procedures of WAC 458-20-100

 .
-The reviewing officer shall have the authority of a presiding officer as provided in this section.
+The reviewing officer shall have the authority of a presiding officer as provided in this rule.

 (c) Record review.
 Review of an initial order is limited to the evidence considered by the presiding officer, the initial order, the recording of the initial proceeding, and any records and written evidence submitted by the parties to the reviewing officer.
 However, the agency record need not constitute the exclusive basis for the reviewing officer's decision.